-The holidays — Hanukkah, Christmas, Kwanzaa and let’s not forget Chinese New Year — are all rolled into one spicy, eggnogroll-flavored latke.
+The holidays — Hanukkah, Christmas, Kwanzaa and let’s not forget Chinese New Year — are all rolled into one spicy and well-flavored latke.
 In the United States, the wonderful diversity at times may give way to a loss of identity.
-Each holiday madly mashes into a Boy Scout goulash, losing any of its original distinct flavor.
+Each holiday madly mashes into a Boy Scout goulash, losing any of its original distinct flavors.

 So as Jewish Americans, or American Jews, we must ask ourselves: what have we lost, what have we gained, and what will bring our friendly mysterious friend, Rod Serling to appear from behind the curtain to caution us?
 For we are about to enter, the Delicate Equilibrium Zone.

 In 166 B.C.E., a priest named Mattisyahu and his five fearsome sons killed a Hellenist and some accompanying Greeks making a pagan sacrifice.
 These killings ignited a massive war with the Greeks where the Jews were but a small group of clansmen fighting against the royal Greek army.
 Spears whizzed by them, great elephants brought havoc to their camps, fierce and fiery battle ensued: It was war.
 Yet lo and behold!

 Our ancestors from the days of yore won miraculously (getting by with a little help from their, uh, Omnipotent Being).
 However, unlike other times throughout our history where only our lives were at stake, Hanukkah was unique for at first the Greeks only wanted our assimilation and did not want the blood to flow.
 Only our bitter stubbornness (well there’s its purpose!), adamant faith, and self-identity fought against the battle that sounds quite similar to one that many Jews fight today.

-Let’s flash forward to present day.
+Let’s flash forward to the present day.
 I’ll easily admit Christmas lights are beautiful, like sparkling stars gracing the landscape throughout this Holiday Season (oy).
 They can be found almost everywhere: houses, offices, dorm rooms.
 Just another lovely custom to tickle our senses these days.
 Innocent enough.
 What about the wreaths, stockings, and Santa Clause Coke-can editions?